mongodb/specifications/source/unified-test-format/unified-test-format.rst

   .. _entity_client_ignoreCommandMonitoringEvents:

-  - ``ignoreCommandMonitoringEvents``: Optional string or array of strings.
+  - ``ignoreCommandMonitoringEvents``: Optional array of strings.
 One or more command names for which the test runner MUST ignore any observed command monitoring events.
 The command(s) will be ignored in addition to ``configureFailPoint`` and any commands containing sensitive information (per the
     `Command Monitoring <../command-monitoring/command-monitoring.rst#security>`__